ChickenSLAYER94/wordpress-aws-dockerswarm/README.md

     sudo docker node ls
     ```

 6. **Secure the Application with Secrets and Network Encryption**: Implement secrets and network encryption to enhance application security.
-To use secrets in Docker Compose, modify the docker-compose file as follows:
+To use secrets in Docker Compose, modify the docker-compose-swarm.yml file as follows:
 ```
 ...
 MYSQL_ROOT_PASSWORD_FILE: /run/secrets/db_root_password